ceri-num/ens-uv-sni/README.md

 This module is a part of IDS course providing a general overview of robotics systems for Master's students of [IMT-Nord](http://www.imt-nord-europe.fr) School of Engineering.

 Therefore, the content of this module will open a well-known barrier for students regarding how can I start learning robotics.
-Structured tutorials based on Linux/[ROS](https://ros.org/) and and a project has been designed to give the students a kick start.
+Structured tutorials based on hardware ([ROS] (https://www.raspberrypi.org/)), software (Linux/[ROS] https://ros.org/), and a project has been designed to give the students a kick start.

 Introduction - [pdf version]()